hu261/robotframework-template/README.md

 Some examples are provided:

 * A `01_Setup....` test which, by its name is executed first.
-Note for embedded deves: you can use it to deploy the new firmware on your system ;)
+Note for embedded developers: you can use it to deploy the new firmware on your system before running your test campain
 * Some other scripts that:
  * use an example of external home-made python library
  * use the [Dialog](http://robotframework.org/robotframework/latest/libraries/Dialogs.html) (built-in) library to interact with the tester for manual testing